A person stepping on platforms with text, "Problem-Plan-Solution-Success"

 The Wright Brothers’ success was fueled by a modest but vital support system, combining family encouragement, community resources, and collaboration with aviation pioneers.

-Their sister Katharine’s unwavering support was instrumental; she managed their household and provided encouragement when they faced challenges.
+Their sister, Katharine, provided unwavering support; she managed their household and offered encouragement when they faced challenges.
 Their father, Milton, fostered a culture of curiosity and exploration from a young age.
 Local mechanics, tools, and even their bicycle shop in Dayton, Ohio, served as critical resources for their experiments.

 Leverage Diverse Skills for Innovation